AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 #### BDM - Block Decomposition Method

 This utilizes an existing CTM database to estimate Kolmogorov Complexity.
-It first tries finding algorithmically compressible substrings using CTM and then uses that information in conjunction with a Shannon-entropy like calculation to estimate the complexity of the whole string.
+It first tries finding algorithmically compressible substrings using CTM and then uses that information in conjunction with a Shannon entropy like calculation to estimate the complexity of the whole string.
 For small strings, BDM is close to the performance of CTM, for large strings its average-case performance is close to statistical compression.
 Many large strings in practice, however, tend to be compressed better than with statistical methods.

 See:
   - [Numerical Evaluation of Algorithmic Complexity for Short Strings](https://arxiv.org/abs/1101.4795)